worldsibu/hurley/readme.md

 ### hurl new

 Create a new blockchain network in your computer.
+The first time you execute it, Hurley will check for Hyperledger Fabric's binaries and Container Images.

 ```bash
 # New project